Matthew Marsh (racing driver): 24 Hours of Le Mans

 Marsh became the first driver to represent Hong Kong at the 24 Hours of Le Mans in 2007, competing with GPC Sport in a Ferrari F430 in the GT2 class.
 The team qualified 52nd overall (11th in class) but retired after completing 252 laps due to mechanical issues.

-He returned to 2009 24 Hours of Le Mans, driving a Lola B07/46 for Kruse-Schiller Motorsport in the LMP2 class alongside Hideki Noda and Jean de Pourtalès.
-The team qualified 30th overall (10th in class) and was in contention for a podium finish before retiring in the 23rd hour with an engine failure.
+Marsh returned to 2009 24 Hours of Le Mans, driving a Lola B07/46 for Kruse-Schiller Motorsport in the LMP2 class alongside Hideki Noda and Jean de Pourtalès.
+The team qualified 30th overall (tenth in class) and was in contention for a podium finish before retiring in the 23rd hour with an engine failure.

 Endurance Racing

 Matthew Marsh and Charles Kwan's Ferrari 360C at Zhuhai.

 Marsh competed in a range of endurance racing events, including the FIA GT Championship, Le Mans Series, and American Le Mans Series, as well as major races such as the 12 Hours of Sebring, Rolex 24 at Daytona, and Nürburgring 24 Hours.

-In 2002, he secured a class win at the Bathurst 24 Hour, driving a Sterling Motorsport BMW M Coupe with VJ Angelo, Ric Shaw, and Ross Buckingham.
+In 2002, Marsh secured a class win at the Bathurst 24 Hour, driving a Sterling Motorsport BMW M Coupe with VJ Angelo, Ric Shaw, and Ross Buckingham.

 Marsh entered the Nürburgring 24 Hours a total of seven times between 2000 and 2013.
 In 2008, he won the SPT8 class as part of Aston Martin’s factory team, co-driving with Oliver Mathai and Shinichi Katsura.
 On his last entry in 2013, he won the E1-XP2 class for experimental class vehicles in a Hybrid Hydrogen Rapide S with Aston Martin Chief Executive Officer Dr Ulrich Bez, Wolfgang Schuhbauer, Shinichi Katsura.

 In 2010, Marsh won the GTC class in the 1000 km of Zhuhai driving an Audi R8 LMS with Marchy Lee and Alex Yoong.